pandas-dev/pandas/doc/source/timeseries.rst

 .. _timeseries.slice_vs_exact_match:

-Slice vs. exact match
+Slice vs. Exact Match
 ~~~~~~~~~~~~~~~~~~~~~

 .. versionchanged:: 0.20.0

-The same string used as an indexing parameter can be treated either as a slice or as an exact match depending on the resolution of an index.
+The same string used as an indexing parameter can be treated either as a slice or as an exact match depending on the resolution of the index.
 If the string is less accurate than the index, it will be treated as a slice, otherwise as an exact match.

-For example, let us consider ``Series`` object which index has minute resolution.
+Consider a ``Series`` object with a minute resolution index:

 .. ipython:: python